-- .1 Applications for a development permit shall be made to a development officer in writing. - .2 Applications should, at the discretion of the development officer, include - I. the completed prescribed form - a letter of intent that provides a detailed description of the proposed development - III. the certificate of title, dated no more than 30 days prior to application date - IV. a letter of authorization from all property owners registered on the title and the property owner or owners' contact information - V. the required fee and/or deposit - VI. a site plan that includes - a) a north arrow and scale - b) property lines shown and labelled as per the most recent legal survey - c) all easements and rights of way shown and labelled - d) the location and labelling of all abutting streets, lanes, highways, road
+- .1 Applications for a development permit shall be made to a development officer in writing. - .2 Applications should, at the discretion of the development officer, include - I. the completed prescribed form - II. a letter of intent that provides a detailed description of the proposed development - III. the certificate of title, dated no more than 30 days prior to application date - IV. a letter of authorization from all property owners registered on the title and the property owner or owners' contact information - V. the required fee and/or deposit - VI. a site plan that includes - VII. a north arrow and scale - VIII. property lines shown and labeled as per the most recent legal survey - IX. all easements and rights of way shown and labeled - X. the location and labeling of all abutting streets, lanes, highways, road rights of way, sidewalks, water bodies, and vegetation - XI. the topography and other physical features of the subject land - XII. the location, size, type, and dimensions of all existing buildings and/or structures on the subject land, as well as the distance of the buildings and/or structures from the property lines - XIII. the location, size, type, and dimensions of all proposed buildings and structures on the subject land, as well as the proposed distance of the buildings and/or structures from the property lines - XIV. the location of retaining walls and fences (existing and proposed)